bionanotechie/Genome-Assembly-Bacterial/README.md

 <a name="ha"></a>
 # Hybrid Assembly
 To perform a hybrid assembly it requires you have both short and long read data to complete the genome.
+For this tutorial we are using data from a boxelder genome.
+We will begin with preprocessing with PacBio Circular Consensus Sequence analysis application (CCS), run the Falcon, Kraken, and MaSuRCA assemblers,

+<a name="ccs"></a>
-## Step 1:
+## Step 1:Preprocessing with PacBio CCS
+For our data, CCS was already run on the boxelder data.
+For more information on CCS please refer to [this PacBio CCS Tutorial](https://www.pacb.com/videos/tutorial-circular-consensus-sequence-analysis-application/) And if you have a UConn PacBio account please refer to [this tutorial](https://bioinformatics.uconn.edu/resources-and-events/tutorials-2/pacbio-v7/).

 <a name="fkm"></a>
 ## Step 2: Assembly with Falcon, Kraken and MaSuRCA